jverzani/CalculusWithJulia.jl/markdown/derivatives/curve_sketching.md

 Why would periodicity matter?

 ````
-CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"An informative graph
+CalculusWithJulia.WeaveSupport.Radioq(AbstractString["An informative graph
- needs to show several periods, as that will allow proper computation for t
+need only show a part of the period, as the rest can be inferred.", L"An in
-he $y$ axis range.", "An informative graph only needs to show one or two pe
+formative graph needs to show several periods, as that will allow proper co
-riods, as others can be inferred.", "An informative graph need only show a
+mputation for the $y$ axis range.", "An informative graph only needs to sho
-part of the period, as the rest can be inferred."], 2, "", nothing, [1, 2,
+w one or two periods, as others can be inferred."], 3, "", nothing, [1, 2,
-3], AbstractString[L"An informative graph needs to show several periods, as
+3], AbstractString["An informative graph need only show a part of the perio
- that will allow proper computation for the $y$ axis range.", "An informati
+d, as the rest can be inferred.", L"An informative graph needs to show seve
-ve graph only needs to show one or two periods, as others can be inferred."
+ral periods, as that will allow proper computation for the $y$ axis range."
-, "An informative graph need only show a part of the period, as the rest ca
+, "An informative graph only needs to show one or two periods, as others ca
 n be inferred."], "", false)
 ````